Hurricane Floyd: Canada

 The remnants of Floyd produced rainfall and gusty winds from Ontario to Atlantic Canada, with 118 km/h occurring along the Saint Lawrence River in Quebec, the strongest winds in the country.
 The high winds damaged corn and other crops along the river's south shore from the l'Amiante to Bellechasse regions.
 The highest rainfall in Canada also occurred in eastern Quebec, reaching 122 mm.
 Power outages affected Montreal and Quebec City, causing classes to be canceled at the Université de Montréal.
 Inclement weather was a potential factor in a five car accident on Autoroute 15 in Montreal.
 Minor traffic accidents also occurred in the Maritimes.
 Heavy rainfall backed up storm drains in Fredericton, New Brunswick.
 The Confederation Bridge connecting Prince Edward Island to the mainland shut down during the storm due to 116 km/h winds.
 About 6,000 people lost power in Nova Scotia.

 Aftermath

 The Bahamas

 To help the affected citizens, the Bahamas Red Cross Society opened 41 shelters, though within one week many returned home.
 The Bahamas required $435,000 (1999 USD; $ USD) in aid following the storm, much of it in food parcels.
 The Inter-American Development Bank loaned $21 million (1999 USD; $ USD) to the archipelago to restore bridges, roads, seawalls, docks, and other building projects in the aftermath of the hurricane.

+United States

+Then-President Bill Clinton designated several counties as federal disaster areas, including 11 in Florida, 6 in Georgia, 66 in North Carolina, 43 in Virginia, 11 in Maryland, 1 in Delaware, 8 in Pennsylvania, 9 in New Jersey, 4 in New York, 3 in Connecticut, 10 in Vermont, 3 in New Hampshire, and 5 in Maine.